|Home > About Mary > Marian Devotions|

 Over time, it became customary for Catholics everywhere to consider Saturday Mary's day just as Sunday is the Lord's Day.
 Many of the faithful commemorated the day by attending Mass, receiving the Eucharist, and praying the rosary as a family or attending an evening devotion at the Church, as well as performing works of neighborly love in many forms.

-A widespread type of Marian devotion of early centuries were the three Golden Saturdays which followed the Feast of St. Michael at the end of October.
+A widespread type of Marian devotion of early centuries was the three Golden Saturdays which followed the Feast of St. Michael at the end of October.

 A document from 1387 founded in the town of Bischofsdorf near Mattighofen, Germany sets its date for the "next three golden Saturdays."
 This indicates that the custom was well-known by the fourteenth century and widespread in Austria, Bohemia, Bavaria and Württemberg.
 The golden Saturdays were festively celebrated with reception of the sacraments and with pomp and circumstance particularly at places of pilgrimage.
 Traces of the festivities are still found in these cultural areas today.